SiigoDev/siigo_sdk_javascript/docs/UsersApi.md

 > UsersViewModel getUsers(opts)

-Gets a list of Users with pagination.
+Returns a paginated list of users.

 ### Example